 - The Authority submits a proposed budget to the City Manager.
 After review and approval, the City Manager submits a recommended operating budget to the City Commission.
 Public hearings are held to obtain taxpayer comments.
 The budget is legally adopted through a City Commission resolution prior to the beginning of the budgetary year for the Authority's funds. - The budget is adopted on a basis consistent with generally accepted accounting principles.
 Budgeted amounts are as originally adopted and amended by the City Commission during the year.

-For the year ended June 30, 2023, the Authority's general fund expenditures were within budget.
+For the year ended June 30, 2024, the Authority incurred general fund expenditures in excess of the amounts appropriated for interest and fiscal charges of \$849.

 2. POOLED CASH AND INVESTMENTS